-Cooling Heating When the room temperature is lower than the set temperature. .
-At defrost operation.
-When operating continuously at horizontal air flow direction.
+Cooling Heating When the room temperature is lower than the set temperature.
+0 1 When operating continuously at horizontal air flow direction. • When continuous operation with downward air flow is performed

-- When continuous operation with downward air flow is performed at the time of cooling with a ceiling-suspended or a wall-mounted unit, the micro computer may control the flow direction, and then the user interface indication will also change.
+When continuous operation with downward air flow is performed at the time of cooling with a ceiling-suspended or a wall-mounted unit, the micro computer may control the flow direction, and then the user interface indication will also change.